Back to the home page

 Mint's inclination to use the swap, is determined by a value called "swappiness".
 The lower the value, the longer it takes before Mint starts using the swap.

-On a computer with a powerful CPU, the default swappiness of 60 is best.
+On a computer with a more powerful CPU, the default swappiness of 60 is best.
 So don't change it for such a computer.

 B. Now the how-to: